 turning in all required assignments (if you fail to submit only one of the presentations, your final grade is F):

-1st written assignment: a critical analysis of a given scholarly text, 2-3 pages, deadline: 30 April 2020
+1st written assignment: a critical analysis of a selected scholarly text (please, consult the selected text with M. Šimůnek), 2-3 pages, deadline: 1 April 2021

 the exam will have the form of a discussion of both texts with the teacher

 On alternate year for 1. and 2. class

 The subject is a part of the following study plans